-“John Ashbery’s Nest” is a website centered on a virtual tour of the Victorian home of American poet, collagist, art critic and collector John Ashbery (1927-).
-The site provides a unique opportunity not only to see the art, objects, books and furniture in this house–the only home Ashbery has ever owned–but also to hear Ashbery read from related poems and talk about the provenance and resonance that these things, including the space itself, have played in his creative life.
+“John Ashbery’s Nest” is a website centered on a virtual tour of the Victorian home of American poet, collagist, art critic and collector John Ashbery (1927-2017).
+The site provides a unique opportunity not only to see the art, objects, books and furniture in this house–the only home Ashbery ever owned–but also to hear Ashbery read from related poems and talk about the provenance and resonance that these things, including the space itself, have played in his creative life.
 Ideally a visit to the interior of the (virtual) house makes one want to return to the interior life of the poems and vice versa, each illuminating the other.

 In exploring the sights and sounds of the Hudson house, we hope you will experience the wonder and intimacy of being in “the middle of things,” a reality that echoes in Ashbery’s poems.
 Hear John Ashbery read his poems.
-Listen as Ashbery discusses the history of the house and the provenance of furniture and objects with his partner David Kermani.
+Listen as Ashbery discusses the history of the house and the provenance of furniture and objects with his husband David Kermani.
 Learn more about Ashbery’s long interest in houses and collections and the ways these personal interests play out in his poetry, art criticism and collages and vice versa.

 Explorations: Still and 360 Photography, Audio and Additional Text, Poetry